Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

-"You knew this was coming, Draco," Pansy said.
-"I gave you plenty of chances to make our marriage work and yet you didn't seem the least bit interested in keeping me around."
+"You knew this was coming, Draco," said Pansy.
+"I gave you plenty of chances to make our marriage work, and you didn't seem the least bit interested in keeping me around."

 "You'd think that your son would be a pretty good reason for you to stay," Draco replied.
 "Frankly, I'm glad you've realized where your priorities lie.
 We're going to be much better off without you."

-Pansy sighed annoyingly and stuck her fists on her hips.
-"Don't you even care that I'm leaving?!"
+Pansy sighed and moved to stand with her hands on her hips.
+"Don't you even care that I'm leaving?"

-"Zane, Zane, Zane… that mistake of a child took away four good years of my life," Pansy exclaimed.
-"Do you know how much I had to pay in order to get my body back to the way it was before I was saddled with him?"
+"Zane, Zane, Zane… that mistake of a child took away four good years of my life!"
+Pansy exclaimed.
+"Do you know how much I had to pay to get my body back to the way it was before I was saddled with him?"